TheFausap/Project42/Project42/README.md

 - LSE
 - GTE
 - EQL
+- DBL

 It uses 8-bit lower portion of the R15 registry (at the moment the registry itself is not addressable directly by any instructions, but in the future this may changes, so this is a word of advice).
 The content of R15 is zeroed each time a CMP instruction is called.

 The result change the flags registry.
 Only 1-bit (0 or 1) is stored, and used in the flags registry, as result of a boolean operation (false/true).

-The fact that CMP uses a registry can be lead to further expansions and more complex operations, also not directly related to the comparison (and this will requires a name change, possibly).
+The fact that CMP uses a registry can be lead to further expansions and more complex operations, also not directly related to the comparison
+(and this will requires a name change, possibly).

+Using DBL, it will access all the double arithmetic operation and another segment of memory (64KB) used to store double values.

 ### Instructions : JMP / JNZ